razonyang/clevergo-examples/README.md

 **CleverGo** is a **simple**, **high performance** and **secure** web framework for Go(go programing language).
 It built on top of [**fasthttp**](https://github.com/valyala/fasthttp).

-**CleverGo** itself does not provide built-in complex functionality and configuration, but some common features and components can be found at [https://github.com/clevergo](https://github.com/clevergo).
+Some common features and components can be found at [https://github.com/clevergo](https://github.com/clevergo).

 Such as: [**websocket**](https://github.com/clevergo/websocket),
 [**sessions**](https://github.com/clevergo/sessions),